 For this recipe we will also need to have a ceramic pitcher, wooden spoon, large wine glasses, lots of ice and seasonal fresh fruits.
 Although sangria is drunk all year round, it is mostly made in the summer months when there is a huge desire for quenching your thirst after having been out under the scorching sun.
 It is also in summer when the best sweet rich refreshing fruits are grown: a very important ingredient for making sangria recipe.
 Therefore, carefully choose two or three fruits such as: oranges, lemons, melon, kiwi or apples to add to the sangria.

 Red wine sangria recipe

-* 1 can of a lemon fizzy drink (7 up)
+- 1 can of a lemon drink (fizzy or still)

 Then add the ingredients in the order they are listed and stir again.
 The pieces of fruit are delicious for dessert, too.